t it What kind of strength?

 Before you begin any training, it's important to make sure that you can perform the technique without any major issues.
 That doesn't mean it needs to be perfect, but good enough that you are not going to get injured.
 This could range from fine tuning the technique itself or fixing a mobility issue.

-I think mobility is something that people put on the back burner.
+Most people put this on the back burner.
 If the muscles aren't able to get you into position then you now force it, and with a lot of weight.

 Now you have a recipe for disaster.
 Go check out this youtube video.
 He has a ton of good videos on fixing anything and everything.
 You can also check out this book.
 It's like a dictionary of mobility.
 Hands down one of the best books ever.